Please note that Tapas no longer supports Internet Explorer.

 Robinson's eyes glinted dangerously.

-"Fine, just come in.
-We can discuss whether I'll cooperate or not"
+"Fine, come in.
+We'll discuss whether I cooperate over coffee."

-Robinson smiled sardonically, nodded with a somewhat affected air, and strode into my apartment.
-Not a shred of hesitation.
+Robinson smiled sardonically, nodded with a somewhat affected air, and strode into my apartment without a shred of hesitation.
 He probably barged into people's homes like this all the time.

 hikaruakizukiautumn